Roland Barthes: Early academic career

-In 1948, he returned to purely academic work, gaining numerous short-term positions at institutes in France, Romania, and Egypt.
+In 1948, he returned to purely academic work, gaining multiple short-term positions at institutes in France, Romania, and Egypt.
 During this time, he contributed to the leftist Parisian paper Combat, out of which grew his first full-length work, Writing Degree Zero (1953).

 In 1952, Barthes settled at the Centre National de la Recherche Scientifique, where he studied lexicology and sociology.
 During his seven-year period there, he began to write a popular series of bi-monthly essays for the magazine Les Lettres Nouvelles, in which he dismantled myths of popular culture (gathered in the Mythologies collection that was published in 1957).
 Consisting of fifty-four short essays, mostly written between 1954 and 1956, Mythologies were acute reflections of French popular culture ranging from an analysis on soap detergents to a dissection of popular wrestling.
 Knowing little English, Barthes taught at Middlebury College in 1957 and befriended the future English translator of much of his work, Richard Howard, that summer in New York City.

 Rise to prominence

 Barthes spent the early 1960s exploring the fields of semiology and structuralism, chairing various faculty positions around France, and continuing to produce more full-length studies.
-Many of his works challenged traditional academic views of literary criticism and of renowned figures of literature.
+His works challenged traditional academic views of literary criticism and of renowned figures of literature.
 His unorthodox thinking led to a conflict with a well-known Sorbonne professor of literature, Raymond Picard, who attacked the French New Criticism (a label that he inaccurately applied to Barthes) for its obscurity and lack of respect towards France's literary roots.
 Barthes's rebuttal in Criticism and Truth (1966) accused the old, bourgeois criticism of a lack of concern with the finer points of language and of selective ignorance towards challenging theories, such as Marxism.

 By the late 1960s, Barthes had established a reputation for himself.
 He traveled to the US and Japan, delivering a presentation at Johns Hopkins University.
 During this time, he wrote his best-known work, the 1967 essay "The Death of the Author," which, in light of the growing influence of Jacques Derrida's deconstruction, would prove to be a transitional piece in its investigation of the logical ends of structuralist thought.